 ATV risks are multi-faceted.
 There’s the obvious possibility that something could happen to your four-wheeler, wiping out the investment you made when you purchased it.
 There is also the possibility that you could cause an accident that results in expensive property damage or injuries.
 In that case, you could be sued for the damages, medical bills, and other expenses.
 Depending on the extent of the injuries and damages, you could face judgments and settlements worth tens or even hundreds of thousands of dollars.

 Types of ATV Insurance Coverage

 ATV insurance policies are divided into different types of coverage.
 Some protect you against injuries, some protect your four-wheeler, and some protect your income and assets against litigation.
-Knowing how much and which types of coverage to purchase is essential to preventing financial loss.
+Knowing how much and which types of coverage to purchase is essential to prevent financial loss.
 At Mark Leonard Insurance, we help you build personalized coverage based on a wide range of factors, including where you ride, how often you ride, who rides with you, and more.
 Your ATV insurance may include protection for:

 Collision coverage compensates you for physical damages to your ATV when they are caused by a collision with another vehicle or object.
 Although the coverage is subject to your deductible, it can save you thousands of dollars on repairs.
 It can also reimburse you for the total loss of your ATV if the cost to repair it exceeds its cash value.

 Comprehensive is the other side of physical damages coverage, compensating you for ATV damages caused by non-collision events.
 This includes run-ins with wildlife, fire, theft, vandalism, and more.
 Like collision coverage, any claims against comprehensive coverage are subject to your deductible.